aldermanwhitney/ProjectGroup4TrainSchedule/README.md

  -sort by different criteria (by arrival time, departure time, fare)<br />
 <br />
 **III.
 Reservations**<br />
- -a customer should be able to make a reservation for a specific route (round-trip/one way)<br />
+ -a customer can make a reservation for a specific route (round-trip/one way)<br />
  -get a discount in case of child/senior/disabled<br />
  -cancel existing reservation<br />
  -view current and past reservations with their details (separately)<br />
 <br />
 **IV.
 Admin functions**<br />
- -Admin (create an admin account ahead of time)<br />
 -add, edit and delete information for a customer representative<br />
  -obtain sales reports per month<br />
 -produce a list of reservations:<br />